Medical Billing & Coding Training Program

 The U.S. Bureau of Labor Statistics states that medical billing and coding is one of the ten fastest growing allied health occupations.
 Employment for Medical Records and Health Information technicians is expected to increase by 21% between 2010 and 2020, according to Bureau of Labor Statistics.

-Medical billing & coding training provides an opportunity for graduates to benefit from the expanding health care job market.
+Medical billing & coding training provides an opportunity for graduates to benefit from the expanding healthcare job market.
 As demand for medical procedures continues to grow, medical coding is increasingly crucial to a facility’s smooth and successful operation.

 Graduates of ACHT’s Medical Billing & Coding program can choose to work in a variety of locations, including (but not limited to):